 Terrorists are very likely to try to carry out attacks in Niger.
-Attacks could be indiscriminate, including in places frequented by foreigners.
-There is a threat of retaliatory attacks in Niger due to its participation in the French-led intervention in Mali and due to Niger’s involvement in the regional fight to counter Boko Haram.
+Attacks could be indiscriminate, including in places visited by foreigners.
+There’s a threat of retaliatory attacks in Niger due to its participation in the French-led intervention in Mali and due to Niger’s involvement in the regional fight to counter Boko Haram.
 Attacks could be indiscriminate.
 You should be especially vigilant in places frequented by Westerners such as hotels, restaurants, places of worship, and businesses with Western interests.
 You should monitor developments, be alert to announcements and remain vigilant at all times.

 The government declared a state of emergency on 3 March 2017 in Diffa region, in Ouallam, Ayorou, Bankilare, Abala and Banibongou (Tillabéri region) and Tassara and Tillia (Tahoua region).This was in response to an escalation in terrorist attacks, especially in the Tillabéri region.